A Reliable Self-Organized Distributed Complex Network for Communication of Smart Agents: Result and Discussion

 By examining the graphs in Fig. \ref{fig: Static}, which represent the average results from an ensemble across twenty different configurations of agent placements in the environment, it is evident that the collaboration graph displays significantly better performance.
-This approach not only maintains lower energy consumption but also achieves a higher connection percentage compared to the neural network state.
-Although the average radii are nearly equal, the collaboration approach establishes more links, indicating that the agents' radii are adjusted more intelligently to control energy consumption while enhancing connection stability.
-Additionally, it can be observed how using learning-based models effectively reduces both Hamiltonian values and energy consumption compared to the base approach.
+This strategy not only maintains lower energy consumption but also achieves a higher connection percentage compared to the neural network state.
+Although the average radii are nearly equal, the collaboration strategy establishes more links, indicating that the agents' radii are adjusted more intelligently to control energy consumption while enhancing connection stability.
+Additionally, it can be observed how using learning-based models effectively reduces both Hamiltonian values and energy consumption compared to classical strategies.